konveyor/kai/README.md

             This updated file uses the `@ApplicationScoped` annotation to scope the MDB to the application and the `@Incoming` and `Log` annotations to process the messages and log them. input...

+#### Notes on `DEMO_MODE` and cached responses

+The kai server will always cache responses in the `kai/data/vcr/<application_name>/<model>` directory.
+In non-demo mode, these responses will be overwritten whenever a new request is made.
+When the server is run with `DEMO_MODE=true`, these responses will be played back.
+The request will be matched on everything except for authorization headers, cookies, content-length and request body.

+There are two ways to record new responses:

+1. Run the requests while the server is not in `DEMO_MODE`
+1. Delete the specific existing cached response (under `kai/data/vcr/<application_name>/<model>/<source-file-path-with-slashes-replaced-with-dashes.java.yaml>`), then rerun.
+When a cached response does not exist, a new one will be recorded and played back on subsequent runs.

 ## Contributors